The Coastal Zone Enhancement Program

 Every five years, states and territories review their programs to identify priority needs and opportunities for improvement.
 The programs then work with NOAA to develop multi-year improvement strategies that focus on one or more of the priority enhancement goals.

-*Note: The 2016-2020 assessments and strategies are still under development for Guam.
-The California Coastal Management Program has two components—the California Coastal Commission and the San Francisco Bay Conservation and Development Commission (BCDC)—that develop assessments and strategies for the Coastal Zone Enhancement Program.
-Minnesota and the U.S. Virgin Islands have not developed an assessment and strategy for this period.
+*Note: The California Coastal Management Program has two components—the California Coastal Commission and the San Francisco Bay Conservation and Development Commission (BCDC)—that develop assessments and strategies for the Coastal Zone Enhancement Program.
+Illinois, Minnesota, Puerto Rico and the U.S. Virgin Islands have not developed an assessment and strategy for this period yet.

 - Section 309 of the Coastal Zone Management Act